-A common question is, “Why do therapists refer to an Educational Consultant?”
-Individual and family serving professionals refer because they recognize an Educational Consultant enhances the treatment process by providing much needed expertise and support for family needs that go beyond the therapeutic session.
-A consultant supports providers and assists families in fleshing out academic and therapeutic recommendations.
+A common question is, “Why do therapists refer troubled teens to an educational consultant?”
+Individual- and family-serving professionals refer because they recognize an educational consultant enhances the treatment process by providing much-needed expertise and support for family needs that go beyond the therapeutic session.
+An educational consultant supports providers and assists families in fleshing out academic and therapeutic recommendations.
 Morgan Guidance will:

-- look at the big picture, create short and long term goals, track progress, advocate for student
+Look at the big picture, create short and long term goals, track progress, advocate for the student

 Consultant Elaine Morgan brings a fresh perspective and asks what is in the best interest of the child and family.
-She abides by the ethics of her professional organizations.
-As an independent consultant working directly for the family, Elaine never receives payment from a school or fee for program referral.
+As an independent educational consultant working directly for the family with a troubled teen, Elaine never receives payment from a school or fee for program referral.

-Let’s consider three common reasons therapists refer to an Educational Consultant.
+Let’s consider three common reasons therapists refer troubled teens to an educational consultant.

-Very importantly, therapists refer when complexity is noted.
-What do I mean by complexity?
+Therapists refer troubled teens to an educational consultant when situations become more complex.
+What do I mean by “complex”?
 It can be any number of issues.

 For a family this might look like but is not limited to:

-a family system that is facing significant stressor of challenge or change
+a family system that is facing significant stressors of challenge or change

-- parent seeks own therapy yet they want to talk about their child’s or teen’s issues
+parent seeks their own therapy yet they want to talk about their child’s or teen’s issues

 For the young person, complexity might look like but is not limited to:

-- a 16yr or 17yr old approaching majority age
+a 16 or 17year old approaching majority age

-Learn more about collaborating with our Educational Consultants.
+Learn more about collaborating with our educational consultants for troubled teens.
 Morgan Guidance works locally in the community and state and via technology to serve professionals and clients at a distance.
 We will answer your questions and respond to your inquiry about when to refer and how we might work together for your client.